 What is SafetyFestMT?

-Whether you’re a seasoned safety professional, or just getting started; you can pick and choose the classes you need.
-SafetyFest has tools to help you create a culture of safety in your workplace.
+Whether you are a seasoned safety professional, or just getting started; you can choose only the topics that apply to you and your business.
+SafetyFest has the tools to help you create a culture of safety in your workplace.

 Who Attends SafetyFestMT?

 To date thousands of Montanans from a variety of industries have attended SafetyFest.
-Business owners, front line managers, employees, safety professionals, job seekers and average citizens have attended SafetyFest.
+Small business owners, safety professionals, HR managers, employers, frontline managers, supervisors, employees, job seekers and average citizens have attended SafetyFest.
 The variety of classes offered allows for a more diverse audience.

-We encourage you, whether you work in the trades, on a farm or in an office to attend an upcoming event in your area.
+We encourage you, whether you work in the trades, on a farm/ranch, warehouse, or in an office to attend an upcoming event in your area.